Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Master equation for atoms in free space

 Similar results have been obtained in Ref.~\cite{olmos2025} following a slightly different approach.
-In this latter case, however, the contribution to first order in the Lamb-Dicke parameter, namely \cref{eq:H1_crystal_momenta} and \cref{eq:R_1}, were neglected under the assumption of large trap frequency ($\nu\gg\gamma_0$).
+In this latter case, however, the contributions to first order in the Lamb-Dicke parameter, namely \cref{eq:H1_crystal_momenta} and \cref{eq:R_1}, were neglected under the assumption of a large trap frequency ($\nu\gg\gamma_0$).
 Here, instead, we do not make this assumption.